 For example, what (if any) are the charges for paying off the loan early, or extending your loan facility?
 You should always make sure you're happy with the terms of a loan before you apply.

-Never commit to a low cost loan without being sure that you are getting exactly what you need from it.
+Never commit to loan without being sure that you are getting exactly what you need from it.

-Remember, applications for loans will show on your credit history whether you take out the loan or not, so it's best to do your research before you enquire.
+Remember, applications for loans will show on your credit history whether you take it out or not, so it's best to do your research before you enquire.
 Also check what other borrowing options you might have: read our guide, What's the Cheapest Way to Borrow Money? for ideas.

 If you narrow your low interest loans comparison down step by step, you can find the best interest rates on loans from lenders that can also give you the service and the support that you need.